 Relevant information, such as birthdates or number combinations, is probably the easiest passwords to guess when hacking your account.
 To avoid this, use long passwords with a combination of numbers, letters in upper and lowercase, and symbols.
 Most importantly, your email and online banking accounts should have the strongest passwords given that they hold your most valuable information.

-Note: Do change your password regularly as well to add extra layer of security in your account.
+Note: Do change your password regularly as well to add an extra layer of security to your account.